Non-equilibrium dynamics of electron emission from cold and hot graphene under proton irradiation

-Our data in Fig.\ \ref{gchar}(a) further indicates that irradiation with protons with a kinetic energy of around 0.2 keV, i.e.\ around the kinetic emission threshold~\cite{kononov_anomalous_2021}, leads to pre-impact emission.
-In this regime, the potential emission is expected to be the primary contribution.
-In both the entrance and exit side, the secondary electron yield for this case is around 12\,\% of the maximum yield in our simulations, see Fig.~\ref{fig:seccom}.
-Following the expression derived in Ref.~\cite{kishinevsky_estimation_1973}, which shows fair agreement with experiment~\cite{lakits_threshold_1990}, we obtained the predicted potential emission yield around 0.09 (see Sec.~\ref{sec:pee} in the SI for the procedure), which is comparable to our simulation (around 0.027 at entrance side, and 0.065 at exit side).
-Additionally, the capture of electrons is most notable for these slow proton projectiles~\cite{kononov_anomalous_2021}, further indicating that potential emission plays a role in this regime.
-However, due to the small amount of potential energy stored in the proton, the corresponding secondary electrons yield is small compared to slow but highly charged ions~\cite{schwestka_charge-exchange-driven_2019,niggas_ion-induced_2022}.
+To explore potential emission effects, we study a proton velocity of 0.1 at.\,u.\ (0.2 keV), which is below the kinetic emission threshold estimated at 0.13\,--\,0.19 at.\,u.\ (0.42\,--\,0.9 keV)~\cite{kononov_anomalous_2021}.
+Our data in Fig.\ \ref{gchar}(a) shows pre-impact emission for this case, where potential emission is expected to be the primary contribution.
+For this proton kinetic energy, the secondary electron yield for entrance and exit sides is around 12\,\% of the maximum yield in our simulations (see Fig.~\ref{fig:seccom}).
+The expression derived in Ref.~\onlinecite{kishinevsky_estimation_1973}, which shows fair agreement with experiment~\cite{lakits_threshold_1990, baragiola_electron_1979}, predicts a potential emission yield around 0.09 (see Sec.~\ref{sec:pee} in the SI), a value comparable to our predictions of around 0.027 (0.065) on the entrance (exit) side.
+The yield ratio of about 2.5 in our simulations indicates asymmetric secondary electron emission also in the potential emission regime, albeit with a very small secondary electron current (see Fig.\ \ref{gchar}).
+Additionally, electron capture is most prominent for slow protons~\cite{kononov_anomalous_2021,zhao2014comparison}, further suggesting that potential emission plays a role in this regime.
+However, the relatively small potential energy stored in the proton leads to a small corresponding secondary electron yield compared to slow but highly charged ions~\cite{schwestka_charge-exchange-driven_2019,niggas_ion-induced_2022}.

-Next, in Fig.\ \ref{fig:keall} we show the kinetic energy spectrum of the emitted electrons.
-We only include the kinetic energy of electrons within 1.5 fs after the proton impact, because Fig.\ \ref{gchar} shows that the secondary electron pulse ends within 1.5 fs after the proton impact.
-The kinetic energy spectrum of the emitted electrons serves as a probe of the local electronic structure of the target and of the local escape probability of the electrons near the proton beam impact point.
-For instance, within the scattering model from Chung \cite{chung_simple_1974}, the first peak in the kinetic energy spectrum lies at $w_0/3$ with the work function $w_0$.

-The kinetic-energy spectrum we compute for the exit side (see Fig.\ \ref{fig:keall}b) shows a clear peak that corresponds to electrons with a kinetic energy that matches the proton velocity.
-Those electrons are mostly located around the proton and we compare the kinetic energy spectrum of electrons within 5 $a_0$ of the proton to the entire spectrum in Fig.\ \ref{fig:KEhke} of the SI.
-From this, we conclude that these electrons are captured by the proton and would not be detected in the experimentally measured secondary electron spectrum.
-While it is possible that captured electrons could be detached if they are weakly bound, this phenomenon is not observed in our few-fs RT-TDDFT simulations.
-Also, those captured electrons occupy the 1$s$ orbital of the proton~\cite{kononov_pre-equilibrium_2020}, indicating that most of them are strongly bound.
-In contrast, highly charged ions can lose captured electrons due to autoionization~\cite{wilhelm_interatomic_2017, creutzburg_vanishing_2020}.